Decision Making Authorities

 The Municipal Planning Commission (MPC) a municipal board established by a bylaw that is responsible for reviewing and making decisions on discretionary use development applications, and may also provide advice and input on strategic planning processes.
 The Municipal Planning Commission is established by Bylaw No. 1993.

-MPC meetings are held in the 12 Foot Davis Board Room at the Town Office on the 1st and 3rd Monday of each month at 4:30 pm, on an as-needed basis.
-MPC meetings are typically confirmed on the Friday prior to the MPC meeting being held on Monday.
+MPC meetings are held in the Council Chambers at the Town Office, every second Tuesday at 4:15 pm, on an as-needed basis (typically the MPC meets between 6 and 12 times per year).
+MPC meetings are usually confirmed on the Friday prior to the MPC meeting being held on Monday.
 The MPC may also hold special meetings as needed to accommodate strategic planning processes.
 The quorum for an MPC meeting is five members.

 Please contact Planning Department at 780-624-2574 for an updated schedule of meeting dates and times.